d2l-ai/d2l-en/chapter_optimization/optimization-intro.md

 1. Assume that we have a symmetric random matrix $\mathbf{M}$ where the entries
    $M_{ij} = M_{ji}$ are each drawn from some probability distribution
    $p_{ij}$.
 Furthermore assume that $p_{ij}(x) = p_{ij}(-x)$, i.e., that the
-   distribution is symmetric (see e.g. :cite:`Wigner.1958` for details).
+   distribution is symmetric (see e.g., :cite:`Wigner.1958` for details).
     * Prove that the distribution over eigenvalues is also symmetric.
 That is, for any eigenvector $\mathbf{v}$ the probability that the associated eigenvalue $\lambda$ satisfies $\Pr(\lambda > 0) = \Pr(\lambda < 0)$.
     * Why does the above *not* imply $\Pr(\lambda > 0) = 0.5$?
 1. What other challenges involved in deep learning optimization can you think of?